Zopiclone

-Zopiclone, sold under the brand name Imovane among others, is a nonbenzodiazepine used to treat difficulty sleeping.
-Zopiclone is molecularly distinct from benzodiazepine drugs and is classed as a cyclopyrrolone.
-However, zopiclone increases the normal transmission of the neurotransmitter gamma-aminobutyric acid (GABA) in the central nervous system, via modulating GABAA receptors similarly to the way benzodiazepine drugs do.
+Zopiclone, sold under the brand name Imovane among others, is a nonbenzodiazepine, specifically a cyclopyrrolone, used to treat insomnia.
+While molecularly distinct from benzodiazepine drugs, Zopiclone's mechanism of action is similar; it increases the normal transmission of the neurotransmitter gamma-aminobutyric acid (GABA) in the central nervous system, via positive allosteric modulation at GABAA neurons.

-Zopiclone is a sedative.
-It works by causing a depression or tranquilization of the central nervous system.
+Zopiclone is considered a sedative and CNS depressant.
 After prolonged use, the body can become accustomed to the effects of zopiclone.
 When the dose is then reduced or the drug is abruptly stopped, withdrawal symptoms may result.
 These can include a range of symptoms similar to those of benzodiazepine withdrawal.
 Although withdrawal symptoms from therapeutic doses of zopiclone and its isomers (i.e., eszopiclone) do not typically present with convulsions and are therefore not considered life-threatening, patients may experience such significant agitation or anxiety that they seek emergency medical attention.

 In the United States, zopiclone is not commercially available, although its active stereoisomer, eszopiclone, is.
-Zopiclone is a controlled substance in the United States, Japan, Brazil, and some European countries, and may be illegal to possess without a prescription.
-However, it is readily available in other countries and is not a controlled substance.
+Zopiclone is a controlled substance in the United States, Japan, Brazil, New Zealand and some European countries, and may be illegal to possess without a prescription.

 Zopiclone is known colloquially as a "Z-drug".
 Other Z-drugs include zaleplon and zolpidem and were initially thought to be less addictive than benzodiazepines.
 However, this appraisal has shifted somewhat in the last few years as cases of addiction and habituation have been presented.
-Zopiclone is recommended to be taken on a short-term basis, usually no more than a week or two.
-Daily or continuous use of the drug is not usually advised, and caution must be taken when the compound is used in conjunction with antidepressants, sedatives or other drugs affecting the central nervous system.
+Zopiclone is recommended to be taken at the lowest effective dose, with a duration of 2–3 weeks for short-term insomnia.
+Daily or continuous use of the drug is not usually advised, and caution must be taken when the compound is used in conjunction with benzodiazepines, sedatives or other drugs affecting the central nervous system.

 Medical uses

-Zopiclone is used for the short-term treatment of insomnia where sleep initiation or sleep maintenance are prominent symptoms.
+Zopiclone is used for the short-term treatment of insomnia where difficulty with sleep initiation or sleep maintenance are prominent symptoms.
 Long-term use is not recommended, as tolerance, dependence, and addiction can occur.
 One low-quality study found that zopiclone is ineffective in improving sleep quality or increasing sleep time in shift workers, and more research in this area has been recommended.

 Cognitive behavioral therapy has been found to be superior to zopiclone in the treatment of insomnia and has been found to have lasting effects on sleep quality for at least a year after therapy.